-We are a group of educators and scholars passionate about the practice of media literacy.
+We are a group of educators and scholars passionate about the practice of media literacy education.

 Started in 2021, our work combines years of experience within the media literacy practice and teaching with that of scholarship from the social science and humanities fields.
 We prioritize an integrative and collaborative process as key to our mission, and seek to bring together practitioners and scholars within the many subdomains of media literacy to build key learning targets and goals assisting educators and administrators with the implementing of media literacy education.

-Our work is driven by the passage of Illinois Public Act 102-055, which requires media literacy education for all students at the high school level in Illinois.
+Our work is driven by the passage of Illinois Public Act 102-0055, which requires media literacy education for 9th-12th graders and 3rd-8th graders in Illinois.

 Organizational Partners